enqueuezero/site/concrete-architecture/zeromq.md

 The server code, again, follows BSD Sockets style API; it binds the TCP endpoint `192.168.0.111:5555`, then receives something, and then sends whatever received.
 Hmm, let me guess, it's an `echo` program.
 It's not the [smallest echo implementation](https://github.com/matz/streem/blob/master/examples/06echo.strm) yet, but is short enough for a human being.

-I haven't explained REQ and REP yet.
-They represents request and reply and let the socket being synchronous.
+Wait, aren't we talking about message queue?
+Why did you show me socket thing?
+Fair enough.
+I just haven't explained REQ and REP yet.
+They represents request and reply, and let the socket being synchronous.
 The `send` and `recv` calls suspend the thread until a new message arrives.
+In fact, though the code looks like socket operation, it encapsulates message queue semantic in the two constants.
+If you change the REQ-REP to PUB-SUB, you'll get a full working publisher-subscriber model without changing other code.
+What's more, you can launch multiple subscribers at the same time.
+All of them can receive the messages sent from publisher.

+We've all seen how UNIX gets quirky that printing stuff can be implemented by performing `write` function call to a file under directory `/dev`.
+It has demonstrated that most read and write can be implemented into a limited set of file I/O interface.
+Similarly, why can't the message queue just stands on the shoulder of sockets?

 Okay.
 The story ends here if you just want to know how ZeroMQ looks like.